Crew Changeover & Identity Handover

 Industrial DMZ (iDMZ) Deployment: Building the OT Security Air-Lock

-Industrial DMZ (iDMZ) Deployment: Building the OT Security Air-Lock Requirement: This module details the deployment of a "Neutral Zone" (iDMZ) to terminate conduits between IT and OT environments, satisfying IACS UR E26 requirements for defense-in-de...
+Industrial DMZ (iDMZ) Deployment: The Security Air-Lock Requirement: This module details the deployment of a "Neutral Zo...